 Whether or not you can carry a tune, singing has been shown to be particularly therapeutic and uplifting for people with dementia.
 Singing for the Brain, run by Alzheimer's Society, offers group singing for people with dementia and their carers.
-You may also find other local activity groups for both of you, like exercise classes, book groups or craft activities.
-Find local groups and activities by contacting Alzheimer's Society or using their Dementia Connect online directory (page 53).
+You might also find other local activity groups for both of you, like exercise classes, book groups or craft activities.
+Search for local groups and activities by contacting Alzheimer's Society or using their online directory (page 53).